Igor Budan

-Igor Budan (born 22 April 1980) is a Croatian former footballer who played as a forward.
-He currently works as deputy director of football for Serie A club Spezia.
+Igor Budan (born 22 April 1980) is a Croatian former professional footballer who played as a forward.
+He also represented the Croatia national football team at UEFA Euro 2008.
+Since leaving hometown club NK Rijeka, Budan spent most of the rest of his career playing for football clubs across Italy.

 Club career

 Early career

 Budan played for his native NK Rijeka for two seasons before moving to Italy in 1999.
 At that time Serie A imposed non-EU quota per team that each team could be used in the field.
 Budan spent 2000–01 season with Empoli as well as Swiss club Bellinzona (in Italian speaking region of Switzerland) in order to free the quota for other players.
 Budan was one of the players transferred to Palermo from Venezia in 2002.
 The ex-owner of Venezia, Maurizio Zamparini, had bought Palermo in July 2002.

 Atalanta

 He spent two very good seasons between 2003 and 2005 with Atalanta, where he was a regular.
 Atalanta excised the option to sign Budan in June 2004 but Palermo also excised the counter-option, however, the loan later extended.
 Atalanta signed Budan in co-ownership deal in summer 2005 for €1 million.
 Along with Adriano, they were part of the deal of Stephen Makinwa.